The Jews from Macedonia and the Holocaust: Synopsis

-The primary attribute of the Final Solution was the secrecy and determination of the perpetrators to not to leave any trace of the crime, of personal or historic memory of it.
+The primary attribute of the Final Solution was the secrecy and determination of the perpetrators not to leave any trace of the crime, of personal or historic memory of it.
 Thus the narration of the Holocaust experience carries the structural element of resistance against oblivion, as a counterpoint for the knowledge of the murder of 7,148 Macedonian Jews, among who were the author's entire family. Žamila Kolonomos hailed from the Jewish community of Bitola and, shortly after the 1941 occupation, she joined the anti-fascist resistance.
 The personal testimony unfolds the increasingly unbearable situation of the Macedonian Jews, the warning of a leader of the Resistance to avoid staying at home around the days of the rumored deportation, the month spent in hiding in a tiny kiosk in the city, the escape to the partizans and the grueling life of guerrilla warfare, then in 1945, after the liberation, the news from those who escaped from the "Monopol Tobacco Warehouse" in Skopje about the horrors prior to the deportation by train to Treblinka.